szczyglis-dev/py-gpt/README.md

 - Append message to current input without sending it
 - Switch to chat mode
 - Switch to chat with files (llama-index) mode
+- Switch to the next mode
+- Switch to the previous mode
+- Switch to the next model
+- Switch to the previous model
 - Add note to notepad
 - Clear notepad contents
 - Read current notepad contents
+- Switch to the next preset
+- Switch to the previous preset
 - Switch to the chat tab
 - Switch to the calendar tab
 - Switch to the draw (painter) tab